WebAssembly/website/getting-started/js-api.md

 ```

-Since this module *exports* its memory, given an `Instance` of this module `i`, we can use the `buffer` getter to populate an input array directly in the instance’s linear memory as follows:
+Since this module *exports* its memory, given an `Instance` of this module called `instance`, we can use its exports' `mem` getter to create and populate an input array directly in the instance’s linear memory, as follows:

 ```js